 The important thing is to find out what tends to bring on a flare.
 The next time you have one, make notes about what's going on in your life.
 For instance, what's your overall health like, what kind of activities do you do every day, and what kinds of food do you eat?
 Once you learn your triggers, you can take steps to avoid them.

 Look for new ways to ease stress.
 For instance, exercise releases "feel-good" hormones called endorphins.
 Studies show that moving around improves your mood and helps you sleep better.
 Pick activities that don't put pressure on your joints.
 So, go for a walk instead of a jog.

-Another way to reduce stress is to practice a mind-body therapy such as meditation, visualization, or biofeedback.
-Even yoga has been shown to help reduce stress.
-Check out your local community center; they often offer free or low-cost classes in stress-reduction techniques.
+Another way to lower stress is to try a mind-body technique such as meditation, visualization, or biofeedback.
+Yoga can also help, studies show.
+Check to see if your local community center offers free or low-cost classes.

-On days when you are feeling good, you may be tempted to catch up on all the things you haven’t been able to get done.
-But be careful not to overdo it.
-Overdoing activities can bring on fatigue and trigger a flare.
-On good days, prioritize what needs to be done and pace yourself.
-Take frequent rest breaks even if you aren’t feeling particularly tired.
-Ask for help.
+On days when you feel good, you may be tempted to catch up on all the things you couldn't get done when your RA was bothering you.
+Be careful not to overdo it.
+You can bring on fatigue and trigger a flare if you push yourself too hard.

 Decide which of your chores is the most important, and then pace yourself.
 Take a lot of breaks, even if you don't feel especially tired.
 And don't forget to ask your friends and family to help.